-“Yeah, Bubba, I know that hit must have hurt like hell, who would have thought your characters would just sit down and go on strike.
-Remember, you are the author.
+“Yeah, Writer, I know that hit must have hurt like hell–who would have thought your characters would just sit down and go on strike.
+Now remember, you’re the author.
 You control their destiny.
-Now shake off their lazy, whiny ways, you weanie, and get back out there.”
-(Insert butt slap here, and watch me nod my head in encouragement as I send poor Bubba out into the darkness that is the middle of a 50,000 word quest for glory).
+Now shake them up and get back out there.”

-Oh, yeah got to love the view from the sidelines.
+Oh, you’ve got to love the view from the sidelines.

-So as I stand here, mid-month, mega-phone in hand (Good God, no one in their right mind would ever give me a megaphone) I offer these three pieces of advice for all you caffeine addicted, hopped up writers who have made it this far:
+So as I stand here, mid-month, mega-phone in hand, (Good God, no one in their right mind would ever give me a megaphone) I offer these three pieces of advice for all you caffeine addicted, hopped up writers who have made it thus far:

 1) Conflict – If you are stalled out, then most likely you’ve run out of conflict.
 Either your characters have solved all their problems, or you haven’t made the stakes high enough, challenging enough to last through the entire book.
 Go back and revisit the impetuous, the problem that is/or was the grease that moves your story along and see where it ran thin.
 Think of conflict as Two Dogs, One Bone.
 What is the bone between your protagonist and their goal?
 Gnaw on that and see what comes of it.